DMScoder/Zodiac/README.md

 Even though the Z axis will play heavily for air units and units descending / ascending from / into space, all units will be two dimensional.
 I believe that if the game engine were to be in 3D, the game would reach unacceptable lag and would suffer from a UI standpoint.
 The game is specifically designed to have a very large number of active entities on the map and to retain dead ones to really give the feeling of battlefield carnage as time goes on.

 To maintain a distinct z-axis, a lot of work is being put into the scaling and movement of units in the atmosphere to make them seem as if they are actually changing height.

+#Future Plans
+A full campaign is planned to give the player a custom tailored fun experience

+A galactic war / more open world mode is currently being drafted and may be included somewhere down the line if it makes gameplay sense.